worldline/openshift-geoserver-cartridge/README.md

 The `GeoServer` cartridge provides [GeoServer](http://www.GeoServer.com/) on OpenShift.

-This cartridge not work in small gears.
+This cartridge does't work in small gears.

 ## Use it

-In OpenShift, choose a downloaded cartridge, with the following URL : http://cartreflect-claytondev.rhcloud.com/reflect?github=worldline/openshift-geoserver-cartridge
+In OpenShift, first create a web application (java, python, ruby, node... as you want), then add a downloaded cartridge, with the following URL : http://cartreflect-claytondev.rhcloud.com/reflect?github=worldline/openshift-geoserver-cartridge

 ## Environment Variables